 Casual dress is acceptable for attending our breakout sessions throughout the day.
 Some attendees choose to change into business casual or business attire for the evening banquets.
 Formal attire is not necessary.
 Hotels tend to turn the air conditioning on very high, so bring a light sweater or jacket to wear indoors.

-The AHA annual conferences is a welcoming event for all those interested in humanism and the work of the American Humanist Association.
+The AHA 77th Anniversary Conference is a welcoming event for all those interested in humanism and the work of the American Humanist Association.
 We expect all conference attendees to respect others, even those they may disagree with.

 In general, prohibited conduct includes any abusive conduct that has the purpose or effect of unreasonably interfering with another person’s ability to enjoy and participate in the conference, including social events related to the conference.
 Any clear violation of the law will be immediately referred to local police.